nubenetes/awesome-kubernetes/docs/demos.md

 * [swissarmydevops.com](https://swissarmydevops.com/)
 * [dev.to: Build a highly available Node.js application using Docker, NGINX and AWS ELB](https://dev.to/sowmenappd/build-a-highly-available-node-js-application-using-docker-nginx-and-aws-elb-3cjp)
 * [towardsdatascience.com: Developing and Deploying a COMPLETE Project Using FastAPI, Jinja2, SQLAlchemy, Docker, and AWS](https://towardsdatascience.com/developing-and-deploying-a-complete-project-using-fastapi-jinja2-sqlalchemy-docker-and-aws-1b504a1a2be4)
+* [dzone: Docker Image Tutorial](https://dzone.com/articles/docker-image-tutorial) In this tutorial, see how to build and run a Docker image using Python code examples.

 ### Container Tools
 - [dzone Avengers of the Container World, Episode 1: Podman Hands-On 🌟](https://dzone.com/articles/avengers-of-container-world-episode-1-podman-hands) CRI-O and Podman have been widely adapted by most of the modern container platforms.
 In this blog, we will deep-dive on Podman with a hands-on session.